yokoffing/ChatGPT-Prompts/README.md

 > * Ask me clarifying questions before you answer to ensure a better understanding of the request.

 ### [Force searches](https://old.reddit.com/r/bing/comments/11nc12k/asking_bing_to_do_4_searches_improves_it_accuracy/jbmp7wl/?context=3)
 For queries that are broad, and where Bing isn't initiating searches itself.
+Doesn't alway work.
-> * Do a recursive search of at least 4 searches before you answer.
+> * Please do a recursive search of at least 4 searches before you answer.
 > * Search recursively (min.
 4x) before replying.
 > * Perform recursive searches at least 4 times.

 Bing sometimes limits complex queries searches to two, so you may want to only use this for simple sentences and broad questions. e.g.,
-> * What is `the Zordon era of the TV series Power Rangers`.
-Do a recursive search of at least 4 searches before you answer.
-> * What is going on with `Silicon Valley Bank, and why is it important for the economy`?
+> * What is going on with Silicon Valley Bank, and why is it important for the economy?
 Do a recursive search of at least 4 searches before you answer. ([screenshot](https://postimg.cc/kRrPVHBM))
-> * Tell me about Ivar from the tv show Vikings.
+> * Tell me about Ivar from the TV show *Vikings*.
 Perform recursive searches at least 4 times.
+> * What is the Zordon era referring to in the TV series *Power Rangers*?
+Why is this special to fans?
+Do a recursive search of at least 4 searches before you answer.

 ## Summary
 ### Short summaries